Indian Head Massage Course in London

 Qualification Awarded

-Successful students receive the:
+On successful completion, students receive the:

 VTCT (ITEC) Level 3 Award in Indian Head Massage

-• Qualification number: 603/4070/8
+Qualification Number: 603/4070/8

 Career Opportunities